MelonSmasher/WyzeFirmwareTool/README.md

   -u, --usb-ethernet    Enable USB Ethernet support for ASIX based ethernet adapters.
   -d, --disable-wlan    Disabled the wifi connection.
 Requires that you enable USB ethernet support.
   -t, --telnet-server   Enable persistent telnet server on the camera.
 Requires that you set a root password.
-  -n, --nfs-sdcard      Enables the NFS SDCard hack.
-An NFS share is used as a virtual SD card.
-You will be prompted for NFS info.
   -y, --no-extra-mods   The tool will not wait for you to make extra custom modifications.
 ```